Help paying your energy bills after a bereavement

 If you do agree to a pre-payment meter, keep in mind that this can lead to your supply being cut off in the future if you run out of credit.
 So think about this decision carefully, especially if you have vulnerable people or children in the home.

-Your water supply cannot legally be cut off if you do not pay.
+Your water supply cannot legally be cut off if you do not pay but companies can recover the debt.

 Citizen's Advice have information on disconnections for England, Scotland and Wales.
 For Northern Ireland see NI Direct.